Public Interest, Human Rights, and Foreign Investment

 Mouyal, Lone Wandahl.
 International Investment Law and the Right to Regulate: A Human Rights Perspective.
 Routledge Research in International Economic Law.
-Abingdon, UK: Routledge, 2016.
+Abingdon, UK, and New York: Routledge, 2016.

 Mouyal considers international investment law and international human rights law from the perspective of the host state’s right to regulate.
 She examines international investment agreements and International Centre for Settlement of Investment Disputes (ICSID) arbitration to identify what regulatory measures may not amount to a compensable expropriation.
 She further addresses what methods could be employed by negotiators of international investment agreements, and investment tribunals, to permit host states to regulate, while maintaining legal certainty for foreign investors.

 Titi, Aikaterini.
 The Right to Regulate in International Investment Law.
-Studien zum Internationalen Investitionsrecht 10.
+Studies in International Investment Law/Studien zum Internationalen Investitionsrecht 10.
 Baden-Baden, Germany: Nomos, 2014.